dpuelz/BicliqueRT/README.md

 bd = biclique.decompose(Z, H0, controls= list(method="greedy", mina=20, num_randomizations = 2e3))
 m = bd$MNE # this gives the biclique decomposition

 # To do randomization test, firstly generate a test statistic.
-Here we use the absolute differences in mean between units with exposure (0,0) and exposure (1,0)
+Here we use the absolute value of differences in means between units with exposure (0,0) and exposure (1,0)
 Tstat = function(y, z, is_focal) {
   exposures = rep(0, N)
   for (unit in 1:N) {